OPS-E2E-PPE/VBA-Docs/api/Outlook.SharingItem.LastModificationTime.md

 ---
-title: SharingItem.LastModificationTime Property (Outlook)
+title: SharingItem.LastModificationTime property (Outlook)
 keywords: vbaol11.chm610
 f1_keywords:
 - vbaol11.chm610
-ms.prod: outlook
 api_name:
 - Outlook.SharingItem.LastModificationTime
 ms.assetid: 32c8193a-3c40-40a7-08d1-b9e72f958999
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# SharingItem.LastModificationTime Property (Outlook)
+# SharingItem.LastModificationTime property (Outlook)

 Returns a **Date** specifying the date and time that the **[SharingItem](Outlook.SharingItem.md)** was last modified.
 Read-only.

 ## Syntax

 _expression_. `LastModificationTime`

-_expression_ A variable that represents a [SharingItem](./Outlook.SharingItem.md) object.
+_expression_ A variable that represents a [SharingItem](Outlook.SharingItem.md) object.

 ## Remarks

 This property corresponds to the MAPI property **PidTagLastModificationTime**.

 ## Example

 This Visual Basic for Applications example uses the **[Items.Restrict](Outlook.Items.Restrict.md)** method to apply a filter to contact items based on the item's **LastModificationTime** property.
 You can apply a similar approach to filter on the **LastModificationTime** property of other Outlook items.

 ```vb